russellbanks/russellbanks/README.md

 I'm a Full-time A-Level Computer Science Student 📚!
 </h2>

-I love open source and creating Android apps in Kotlin, both in views and in [Jetpack Compose](https://developer.android.com/jetpack/compose).
-Most of my work falls under [@BanDev](https://github.com/BanDev) ❤️
+I love open source and creating all types of software in Kotlin, from Multiplatform GUIs to Android apps to Discord bots.
+Some of my work falls under [@BanDev](https://github.com/BanDev) ❤️

 ## My projects
 - 📱 [Buddha Quotes](https://github.com/bandev/buddha-quotes), an open source Buddha Quotes app made in Kotlin.